Subanana vs Happy Scribe (2026): A Documentation-Based Comparison

 Where Subanana wins

-1. Cantonese accuracy is published, not a black box
+1. Mixed-language and code-switched audio is a deliberate per-language choice, not a black box

-Subanana converts spoken Cantonese (e.g. "我哋 call 完之後 follow up") into written Chinese automatically.
-This is unique to Subanana among AI transcription tools — Happy Scribe transcribes spoken speech literally without the dialect-to-written-language conversion step that Hong Kong professional contexts require.
+For languages with a wide gap between how people speak and how text is written, Subanana converts colloquial speech into clean written form automatically.
+Cantonese is the clearest example (e.g. spoken "我哋 call 完之後 follow up" becomes written Chinese).
+This is unique to Subanana among AI transcription tools — Happy Scribe transcribes spoken speech literally, without the spoken-to-written conversion step that some professional contexts require.

 Subanana lets users pick which LLM writes the meeting summary — multiple frontier models supported, with the list expanding as new models ship.
 Happy Scribe's "Ask AI" feature uses a single underlying model that's not user-selectable.
 For teams that have opinions about model behaviour on specific meeting types (technical standups vs. customer interviews vs. legal depositions), this matters.